jonboutelle/worldometer-api/documentation/project_requirements_document.md

 *   Implementation of a REST API that returns all live counter metrics and a computed change_per_minute for each metric.
 *   Integration with the existing Python API that controls a headless browser loading worldometer.info.
-*   Use of a Supabase database to store one historical record per metric per day with key, value, and UTC ISO8601 timestamp.
+*   Use of a Supabase relational database to store one historical record per metric per day with key, value, and UTC ISO8601 timestamp.
 *   On-demand fetching, meaning the Python API is triggered only upon a REST API request.
 *   Calculation of the change_per_minute by comparing the most recent stored value with the current value.
 *   Comprehensive error and exception handling (including website downtime, headless browser crashes) with fallback data and logging using Python's logging module.